 examples/minst/mnist_mlp.py: Multi-layer perceptron on the MNIST digits dataset.

 examples/cifar10/cifar10_conv.py: Convolutional neural networks applied to the CIFAR10 dataset.

 examples/ptb/char_rnn.py: Character-level RNN language model on the Penn Treebank dataset.

 We currently have support for the following sets of deep learning primitives:

 mnist_mlp.py example provides an introduction into the neon frontend.
 Similiar to

-neon, we being with a arg parser that allows command line flags for specifying options, such as batch size and the data directory:
+neon, we begin with an arg parser that allows command line flags for specifying options, such as batch size and the data directory:

 from ngraph.frontends.neon import NgraphArgparser parser = NgraphArgparser(description='Train simple mlp on mnist dataset') args = parser.parse_args()